ibroid/nest-backend-interview/README.md

 ## Requirements

 - [&check;] it should be use any framework, but prefered [NestJS](https://nestjs.com/) Framework Or [ExpressJS](https://expressjs.com/)
-- [ ] it should be use Swagger as API Documentation
+- [&check;] it should be use Swagger as API Documentation
 - [&check;] it should be use Database (SQL/NoSQL)
 - [&check;] it should be open sourced on your github repo